PlotkinLab/Reservoir-REMD/README.md

 `mdrun -s element9.tpr -deffnm element9`

 ## Reference

 The development of Reservoir-REMD GROMACS is funded by academic research grants.
 To help us fund development, we humbly ask that you cite the following papers:

-Shawn Hsueh, Steven Plotkin "Accelerated ensemble generation for cyclic peptide using Reservoir-REMD" (in preparation) ~
+Shawn Hsueh, Steven Plotkin "Accelerated ensemble generation for cyclic peptide using Reservoir-REMD" (to be submitted) ~
 ~
 ~